Last Updated on: by

 - It also breaks down the genetic material of worn-out cells of the body to form uric acid which is excreted in the urine.

 - Transamination — removes the nitrogenous portion of amino acids and attaches it to other carbohydrate molecules forming new non-essential amino acids.

-- Synthesis of plasma proteins and most of the blood clotting factors from the available amino acids occurs in the liver.
+- Synthesis of plasma proteins and most of the blood clotting factors from the available amino acids occur in the liver.

-- Breakdown of erythrocytes and defence against microbes.
+- Breakdown of erythrocytes and defense against microbes.
 This is carried out by phagocytic Kupffer cells (hepatic macrophages) in the sinusoids.